 A soft tissue mass may be clearly visible, or more frequently the mediastinum is widened, and the retrosternal airspace is obscured.

-CT demonstrates a soft tissue attenuating mass, with smooth or lobulated margins which conforms to surrounding structures.
-Cystic/low density areas are common.
+CT demonstrates a soft tissue attenuating mass, with smooth or lobulated margins which conform to surrounding structures.
+Cystic/ low-density areas are common.
 Other features include 6:

 - parenchymal invasion: uncommon